Setting Up a Pay System

 Step 6: Employee Performance Appraisals

-The final element of a pay administration plan is performance appraisals.
+The final element of a pay plan is performance appraisals.
 The majority of employees in Canada are under merit increase pay systems, which require periodic review and appraisal of how well employees perform their assigned duties.